SMosegaard/cds-vis/assignments/assignment-3/README.md

 Which is also why, the project offers the option for hyperparameter tuning on batch size and number of epochs, which has the potential to enhance classification accuracy.
 However, tuning of hyperparameters is very computationally heavy and should be considered, as potential performance advantages does not necessarily rationalize additional costs.
 Given the inherent complexity of neural networks, it is very difficult if not impossible to estimate how a CNN trains.
 Therefore, one could argue for conducting GridSearch in order to have evidence for one's selection of parameters.
 Considering the nature of the data, the parameter grid for batch size was set to [16, 32, 64] and [10, 15, 20] for the number of epochs, however, these are primarily educated guesses.

 Likewise, the method employed for hyperparameter tuning can also be discussed.
-GridSearch tests all predefined parameters and combinations slavishly, which leads to a long execution time and requires user interference in setting up and estimating relevant paramter values.
+GridSearch tests all predefined parameters and combinations slavishly, which leads to a long execution time and requires user interference in setting up and estimating relevant parameter values.
 It would have been relevant to implement Bayesian optimization or Optuna tuning, as they provide a more systematic approach and require less of the user, as the parameter grid only needs to be a range of values.
 Therefore, these methods might also be less computationally heavy, as they do not have to exhaustively search through all possible combinations.

 ## Exploratory - what does the model see?

 While neural networks yield remarkable outcomes, they often operate as black boxes.
 This makes them difficult to understand and thus validate the results.
 To address this, activation heatmaps can be employed.
-Heatmaps are a smart tool that unveils the regions in an image that significantly influence the model's predictions.

 Heatmaps offer a visual representation of the model's attention by highlighting the influential areas in an image that contribute the most to its classification decision.
 By superimposing these heatmaps onto the original image, we can interpret the specific features that drive the predictions.